rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - Where Will We Draw the Line?
 Public Opinions of Human Gene Editing (<https://journals.sagepub.com/doi/abs/10.1177/1049732319846867>)

-#### *Other Resources Used*

-- CRISPR People: The Science and Ethics of Editing Humans (2021)
-- Genome Engineering via CRISPR-Cas9 System (2020)
-- Human Flourishing in an Age of Gene Editing (2019)
-- Altered Inheritance: CRISPR and the Ethics of Human Genome Editing (2019)
-- Gene Editing, Law, and the Environment: Life Beyond the Human (2019)
-- Between Moral Hazard and Legal Uncertainty: Ethical, Legal and Societal Challenges of Human Genome Editing (2018)
-- Human Genome Editing: Science, Ethics, and Governance[^HGE-Book] (2017)

-#### *Table of Covered Research*
+#### *Coverage Extent*

-My desire is for an explanation of "Extent" to be placed elsewhere on this site, but since I don't presently have the explanation up, I will include it here.
+Ideally, an explanation for my "Extent" labels would be placed elsewhere on this site, but I haven't gotten to this, so I've included the explanation here.
 Note that "Extent" applies to searching for something, or to reading and thinking about something.

 - (1) My brain (writing it to get it written)
 - (2) Internet querying and/or reading/thinking ~5 minutes